SoloDevNZ/hashnode/clwosss6w001e09mfbvcub0mo.md

 # The Results.

 Installing WhisperAI from OpenAI is a straightforward process *if* I follow these steps and prerequisites.
-By ensuring I have the right environment, tools like FFMPEG, CUDA Toolkit, PyTorch, and Whisper itself, I can effectively set up and utilize this powerful speech recognition model.
+By ensuring I have the right environment, tools like FFmpeg, CUDA Toolkit, PyTorch, and Whisper itself, I can effectively set up and utilize this powerful speech recognition model.
 Whispers' ability to transcribe text and translate audio to English, from multiple languages, makes it a versatile tool for numerous applications.
 In a future post, I will explore more advanced usage and customization by using Python, opening up even more possibilities for integrating Whisper into my projects.

 ---